gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In this release, deprecation warnings are no longer displayed in the console output by default.
 Instead, all deprecation warnings in the build will be collected and a single "summary" will be rendered at the end of the build:

     There're <number> deprecation warnings, which may break the build in Gradle 5.0.
-Please run with --warnings=all to see them.
+Please run with --warning-mode=all to see them.

-You can run the build with the command line option `--warnings=all` or the property `org.gradle.warnings=all` to have all warnings displayed as earlier version of Gradle.
+You can run the build with the command line option `--warning-mode=all` or the property `org.gradle.warning.mode=all` to have all warnings displayed as earlier version of Gradle.
-Of course, you can use the command line option `--warnings=none` or the property `org.gradle.warnings=none` to suppress all warnings, including the one displayed at the end of the build.
+Of course, you can use the command line option `--warning-mode=none` or the property `org.gradle.warning.mode=none` to suppress all warnings, including the one displayed at the end of the build.

 ### Provider API documentation